savevsgames/JS-Mini-Project/README.md

 - As a user, I want to see my total wins, ties, and losses after I have finished playing.

+- STILL NEED TO ADD THIS - AFTER ANIMATIONS ARE DONE
 - As a user, I want to see how many times I chose each option after I have finished playing.

 ### Specifications